-There are many factors to contemplate when you invest in a new furnace:
+There are many things to contemplate when you invest in a new furnace:

 - Which type and size system do you require to heat your size of home?